 Hemp seeds are an excellent alternative to oatmeal because they are similar in texture–nice and chewy!
 Looking for ways to use hemp seeds?
 Here are 18 creative and delicious hemp seed recipes!

-Yes, we loooove chia seeds and even wrote a helpful chia seeds: 101 blog post!
+Yes, we loooove chia seeds and even wrote helpful chia seeds: 101 blog post!

 For those who are new to this small but mighty seed … they originate from Central America and are incredibly healthy.
 Chia seeds are a great source of minerals, such as phosphorus, copper, iron, magnesium, and calcium.
 They are high in fiber and omega-3 fatty acids, plus protein.
 Chia seeds don’t have a strong flavor, so they go well in just about any sweet or savory dish.

 Chia seeds are also beneficial to skin and hair, and dogs can eat them, too!
-They are keto friendly and almost all of the carbs in chia seeds come directly from fiber, which means they are low in carbs.
+They are keto friendly and almost all of the carbs in chia seeds come directly from fiber, which means they have a low carb content.

 While chia seeds are often eaten on top of oatmeal, they can also be eaten without oatmeal in order to make your meal keto-friendly!
 Try putting 1 tablespoon of chia seeds in a bowl with 2 tablespoons of almond milk overnight.
 Then, in the morning, you can top a keto-friendly fruit, like raspberries, with peanut butter and the soaked chia seeds … yummy!